NASA fuels Artemis rocket for third attempt to launch to the moon

 "We're allowed to have a momentary transient as we up (the) pressure, because ... it would just be for a short time period.
 And that's really the worst case that we saw during (the most recent) tanking test.
 So feeling pretty good right now about that going into it."

+This time around, the rocket's tanks were filled without incident.
+But late in the countdown, a valve used to replenish hydrogen in the core stage developed an intermittent leak.
+A three-man "red crew" was sent to the pad to tighten bolts around the valve in a bid to minimize the leakage and keep the countdown on track.

-Assuming the six-hour fueling process continues without any major interruptions — still a big if for the oft-delayed rocket — the 322-foot-tall SLS's four hydrogen-fueled main engines will ignite and throttle up at 1:04 a.m.
+Engineers remained hopeful the 322-foot-tall SLS's four hydrogen-fueled main engines could ignite on time at 1:04 a.m.
 Wednesday, followed seconds later by ignition of two upgraded shuttle-heritage solid-fuel boosters.

 At that instant, computer commands will be sent to detonate four massive explosive bolts at the base of each booster, freeing the 5.7-million pound SLS to climb away atop 8.8 million pounds of thrust, briefly turning night into day as it roars skyward on a slightly northeasterly trajectory.